privacyidea/privacyidea/doc/configuration/privacyidea-appliance.rst

 It can be found in a Github repository [#applianceGithub]_.

 This tool is supposed to run on Ubuntu 16.04 LTS or 18.04 LTS.
-You can find a ready install ISO at another Github reposity [#applianceISO]_.
+You can find a ready install ISO at another Github repository [#applianceISO]_.

 .. note:: The ready made Ubuntu package for the appliance tool is only available with a Service Level Agreement from the company NetKnights [#applianceNetKnights]_.